-University of Minnesota regents squash resolution calling for quickest possible Big Ten sports restart
+University of Minnesota Regents squash resolution calling for quickest possible Big Ten sports restart

 Some regents said they can't wait to see Big Ten football but don't think it's their place to insert themselves into the debate over when to restart Big Ten sports.
 Hsu disagreed.

-The Big Ten and Pac-12 chose not to play this fall with COVID-19 concerns.
+The Big Ten and Pac-12 chose not to play this fall because of COVID-19 concerns.
 Meanwhile, the ACC and Big 12 will kick off their seasons Saturday, with the SEC season scheduled to start Sept.
 26.

 "We should be in no different situation in terms of our league and our conference," Hsu said Friday.
 "Basically, I think the Big Ten it's become a joke every day in the media.
 I just feel the University of Minnesota needs to be on record as to what direction we think we want to be in."